graphql-aspnet/graphql-aspnet.github.io/docs/reference/schema-configuration.md

 | ------------- | ----------------- |
 | `false`       | `true`, `false`   |

-When true, only those requests that are successfully authenticated by the ASP.NET runtime will be passed to graphQL.
+When true, only those requests that are successfully authenticated by the ASP.NET runtime will be passed to GraphQL.
 Should an unauthenticated request make it to the graphql query processor it will be immediately rejected.
 This option has no effect when a custom `HttpProcessorType` is declared.

 ### HttpProcessorType